Python-Test-Engineer/conf42-ai-agents/NOTES.md

 What if AI Agents were 'just' Python code with a REST API call, admittedly a very magical API?

+Then, we would use day to day Python design patterns to handle the responses we get back from the AI Agent and move on to the next step.

+This is the main focus of the talk - demystify and simplify - and not to focus on an actual real workd application.

 ## 180 degrees

 ![mouse up](./images/mouse-up.jpg)